git-pull/tao-of-tmux/manuscript/08-configuration.md

 ### Terminal coloring

-If you're having issue with color detail in tmux, it may help to set `default-terminal` to `screen-256color`.
+If you're having an issue with color detail in tmux, it may help to set `default-terminal` to `screen-256color`.

 {line-numbers=off}